 Or opt for a much simpler alarm system that can be set up locally through the alarm control panel, or a keypad only system that operates with a simple user code and fob; or even as a starting point a siren only system that can be used for a visual deterrent with basic functionality.

 The beauty of a wireless alarm system and accessories means that the system really can be tailored for your individual property.
-You can add accessories to the system at any time and can choose from additional sensors for more rooms, additional controls for a growing family (or extended family), extra safeguarding such as water detectors for appliances and things like SOS buttons for peace of mind.
+You can add accessories to the system at any time and can choose from additional sensors for more rooms, additional controls for a growing family (or extended family), extra safeguarding such as water detectors for appliances for peace of mind.

 Depending on the alarm system you choose, our information pages will guide you to compatible accessories for the individual systems.
 But if you get stuck - just ask?